Fujian Theological Seminary: History

 In 1909, the Fujian Union Theological Seminary was established by the Protestant church in the Land God Temple of Cangqian Mountain in Fuzhou, capital of Fujian Province.

 In 1928, the site of the seminary was converted to the Fujian Union Evangelistic College of the Methodist Episcopal Church.

 In 1945, the Fujian Union Evangelistic College, the Union University, and the South China Women's College of Arts and Sciences jointly established the new Fujian Union Theological Seminary.

 In 1952, Fujian Union Theological Seminary was merged into Nanjing Union Theological Seminary, and the site of the school was leased to the School of Finance and Economics of Fuzhou University.

 In 1983, Fujian Theological Seminary was established in Fuzhou Huaxiang Church by the Fujian Provincial Christian Council as a 2-year junior college.
 It was the first provincial-level seminary built after the Cultural Revolution in China and the only seminary in the province of Fujiang.

 In the same year, the properties of Fujian Union Theological Seminary was returned to Fujian Theological Seminary.

 In 1988, Fujian Theological Seminary moved to Lequn Road of Cangshan District, Fuzhou City.

 In 2002, the seminary was upgraded to three-year junior college.

 In 2014, the seminary was moved to its current location at No. 121, Fuwan Road, Cangshan District, Fuzhou City.
 The new campus covers an area of more than 15,000 square meters.

 In 2015, the theological seminary was upgraded to an undergraduate institute offering four-year study programs.

 In 2019, the seminary started its postgraduate programs in pastoral education.

 Current situation

 Fujian Theological Seminary adheres to Sinicization of Christianity, and aims to produce pastoral talents who love both the religion and the motherland.

-There are both 4-years undergraduate programs and 3-years junior college programs.
+There are both 4-year undergraduate programs and 3-year junior college programs.
 And postgraduate programs started in 2019.
 Up to 2022, the seminary has produced 2,000 graduates for churches in the province.